jpsirois/skip-cart-woocommerce/readme.txt

 1. A soon as a user click to buy a product, the checkout page is automatically shown.

 == ChangeLog ==

+= 0.3 - 2016-09-25  =

+* Fix compatibility with WooCommerce 2.5+ and tested on 2.6.4 version.
+* Keep coupons code in URL params.

 = 0.2 - 2014-02-05  =